wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 Author: Willy-Peter Schaub
 Summary: It all starts with people from different disciplines to create a focused competency center and obliterating silos through vibrant collaboration!

-Our center of enablement (CoE), typically known as center of excellence, assembles people from different disciplines to collaborate and enable our organization to shift across multiple disciplines to create a place where the highest standards are maintained.
+Our Center of Enablement (CoE), typically known as center of excellence, assembles people from different disciplines to collaborate and enable our organization to shift across multiple disciplines to create a place where the highest standards are maintained.
 Every CoE is a coalition for change, made of these pillars:

 - Provide thought leadership, vision, and direction.
 - Provide good practice and guardrails (aka governance).